surveyjs/survey-creator/examples/options.md

 var editor = new SurveyEditor.SurveyEditor("editorElement", editorOptions);
 </code></pre>

-There are more possibilities to toolbox customization.
-Please go <a href="{{ site.baseurl }}/examples/toolboxcustomization.html">to this demo</a> to find out complete API about toolbox customization.
+There are more possibilities for toolbox customization.
+Please go <a href="{{ site.baseurl }}/examples/toolboxcustomization.html">to this demo</a> to learn more about toolbox customization API.
+<h4>Set the designer height</h4>
+By default the designer height is "75vh".
+You may find it in the surveyeditor.css.
+You may set the designer height via options.
+The following examples set the designer height to 700px:
+<pre><code class="language-javascript">var editorOptions = {designerHeight: "700px"};
+var editor = new SurveyEditor.SurveyEditor("editorElement", editorOptions);
+</code></pre>